exponential-idle-guides/exponential-idle-guides/src/view/guides/intro.md

 Autosupremacy works the same as autoprestige, but more complicated due to the staircase nature of supremacy progress.
 This is due to it not progressing unless max F(t) during that supremacy is increased, but due to prestiges, this F(t) isn't being pushed during prestige recovery which is why we use [smooth() locking](https://exponential-idle-guides.netlify.app/guides/basics/#method-2-lock) and general smooth() to midigate this phenomonan.
 The autosupremacy also is lined up with the end of a prestige so that we get the maximum amount of F(t) out of that prestige to make sure it is time to supremacy.

+### Star spending
+Upon unlocking all variables, you can use the [star calculator](https://conicgames.github.io/exponentialidle/stars) (by Eaux Tacous) for optimal distribution.
+This will not be useful if you don't have all star upgrades.

+#### When to recalculate star distribution
+The [star calculator](https://conicgames.github.io/exponentialidle/stars) does not need to be updated the most often, but should be done if it has been a while since you last did.
+A good rule of measurement is every ee1000 to ee2000 gain to your highest reached F(t) as any shorter won't change often.

 ### Graduation routing
 When you are within ee5 of the graduation, turn off autoprestige.
 It is faster to cruise than recover and push.
 Best bet is use the [Graduation